jasonkneen/AlloyXL/readme.md

 ### Taking the advantage of overriding controllers

-By applying the above, you can easily override a controller already instanciated within `Alloy.Controllers`, no matter what.
+By applying the above, you can easily override a controller already instantiated within `Alloy.Controllers`, no matter what.

-This is very useful for `<NavigationWindow>` if you want to re-use the same "ID" or controller name accross your project.
+This is very useful for `<NavigationWindow>` if you want to re-use the same “ID” or controller name across your project.
 Here is a simple example:

 File: `app/views/login.xml` Login screen
 ```xml